hfp/libxstream/documentation/libxstream_contrib.md

   `libxs_token.h` use one throughout, `libxs_math.h` for sixteen of its twenty-one.
 One or two, but not a mixture within a file, which is the surrounding code a change there has to match.
 - At most one blank line separates logical blocks inside a function.
+Two is what separates the functions themselves, so two never appear inside one.

 ## Formatting